Ferks-FK/Pterodactyl-Translation-System/README.md

 In some messages in the translation file, you will find 2 braces ```{{}}```.<br>
 Please keep the key names as they are, do not translate what is inside the keys.

+## Languages ready folder

+This folder contains all the languages that are already included in the system.<br>
+It will be updated only in case you find a translation error.